DariuszOstolski/dariuszostolski.github.io/_posts/2018-06-03-opensuse-wont-boot.md

    ```
    It will mount your boot partition which is required for this fix to work.

-7. Edit `/etc/crypttab` to fix the entry that is no longer created by udev because of this bug.
+7. Edit `/etc/crypttab` to fix the entry that is no longer created by udev.
+In this case NVMe disk id naming convention changed from nvme-20 to nvme-eui.0.
-  Replace:
+  So I had to replace:
   `/dev/disk/by-id/nvme-20xxxxxxx`

    With: `/dev/disk/by-id/nvme-eui.0xxxxx`